scientific-python/cookie/docs/pages/guides/style.md

 additional_dependencies: [attrs==21.2.0]
 ```

-MyPy has a config section in `pyproject.toml` that looks like this:
+{% include rr.html id="MY100" %} MyPy has a config section in `pyproject.toml`
+that looks like this:

 ```ini
 [tool.mypy]